Letztes Update: 17. Januar 2026

 The term 'sci-fi' was coined by Forrest J Ackerman in the 1950s.
-It quickly gained popularity as a catchy abbreviation for science fiction, capturing the imagination of fans and authors alike.
-The name has become synonymous with futuristic and imaginative storytelling.
+It quickly gained popularity as a catchy, shorter way to refer to science fiction, appealing to both fans and media.

 Hey everyone, I'm Sam, a sci-fi author and geek.
 I've always wondered about the sci-fi name origin.
 Why exactly is science fiction often referred to as "sci-fi"?
 Who coined this term, and how did it become so popular?
 Is there a specific history or story behind the sci-fi name origin?
 Looking forward to your insights!